jogonzal/MinimalisticFlickDelayRepro/README.md

 Actual
 ----
+The inking is not fluid - the mousedown event is delayed an a significant number of mousemove events are missing.
-The inking is not fluid because the browser app is subscribed to "flick" events described here: https://msdn.microsoft.com/en-us/library/ms703447%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396
+Flick events show up when inking in the canvas. because the browser app is subscribed to "flick" events described here: https://msdn.microsoft.com/en-us/library/ms703447%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396

 This does not repro in IE or Edge.
 In fact, those browsers have turned off support for flick gestures completely.
 My opinion is Chrome and Firefox should do the same.